-For those who fear aluminum may be too lightweight for blustery winds, consider this powder-coated steel set recommended by Hellstern, who’s a big fan of the designers behind it.
+For those who fear aluminum may be too lightweight for blustery winds, consider this powder-coated steel set from Danish design studio Hay recommended by Hellstern, who’s a big fan of the designers behind it.
 Steel provides the durable and easy-to-clean qualities of aluminum, while also bringing an added weight (the table is 51 pounds to the Floyd’s 27).
-The set has a similar slatted design to the Floyd one above, but curved edges give it an elegant silhouette that feels more grown-up.
+The set has a similar slatted design to the Floyd one above, but curved edges give it an elegant silhouette.
 You can purchase chairs individually (there’s also a version with arms).

 Amy Azzarito, author of The Elements of a Home: Curious Histories Behind Everyday Household Objects, From Pillows to Forks, recommends this affordable mixed-material bistro set of two chairs and a circular table.
 It’s not the heftiest (each piece is under 12 pounds), but that means it’s extra portable, a plus when it’s time for storage or moving.
 Another benefit: With flexible wicker cables stretched across a durable steel frame, the seats absorb minimal heat and reduce skin-to-chair contact (which is great for anyone wearing shorts).
 And if you have a boardwalk-style deck with gaps that furniture legs may get stuck in, Azzarito notes that these chairs’ Breuer-esque bases will solve that dilemma.

 Material: Steel | Type: Bistro set - Round table, two chairs | Price: $